-To get accurate information on all the above-mentioned parameters, it becomes essential that organizations have a robust marketing information management practice.
+To get accurate information on all the parameters mentioned above, it becomes essential that organizations have a robust marketing information management practice.

 If these terms intimidate you, keep it simple and go back to the 5Ps of marketing.

-While we have already discussed how private brands have been thriving since the 1990s, it’s equally important to know some of the major players that have contributed to the resurgence of these brands.
+As we said, private brands have been thriving since the 90s, but it’s essential to know some significant players contributed to their resurgence.

-The global generics pharmaceutical market has grown to become a major chunk of the overall pharmaceutical drugs market.
+The global generics pharmaceutical market has grown to become a significant chunk of the overall pharmaceutical drugs market.
 It continues to work on expanding its footprint while remaining accessible and economical.